joshirakesh165/Assignment/README.md

-## The project will contains Mini react challenges
+## The project will contains Mini React or JS challenges
 Here are few Examples

 * Infinite Scrolling with intersection Observer